 Andrea joined the firm in 2002.
 As an associate from 2002 through 2006, her practice focused on international corporate and financial transactions, with particular emphasis on transactions involving the firm’s Latin American clients.
 Andrea rejoined the firm in 2012, became a senior attorney in 2014 and became counsel in 2018.

-OCI in its proposed $8 billion sale of its North American, European and Global Distribution businesses to CF Industries.
+OCI N.V. in its proposed $8 billion combination with CF Industries.

-The Home Depot in its $1.6 billion acquisition of Interline Brands, Inc.
+Medtronic in its $42.9 billion acquisition of Covidien.

 “SEC Proposes to Modernize and Simplify Disclosure Requirements for Public Companies,” (October 16, 2017).